nrfconnect/sdk-nrf/doc/nrf/index.rst

 .. note::

-   |NCS| v1.4.99-dev1 supports prototyping and evaluation, but should not be used for production and deployment in end products.
+   This version of the |NCS| supports prototyping and evaluation, but should not be used for production and deployment in end products.

 .. previous note about development and production support
 ..   nRF53 Series devices (which are pre-production) and Zigbee and Bluetooth Mesh protocols are supported for development in |release| for prototyping and evaluation.